 ‘Moral double standards’

 The results suggest that humans are not born with the mental processes used to justify meat consumption.
-Rather, they are learned over time from various social settings, with parents and older family members often setting the standard for which animal meats are “acceptable” to eat (typically, cow and chicken meat, for example), and which are not (companion animals, such as cats).
+Rather, they are learned over time from various social settings.
+Parents, guardians, and older family members often set the standard for which animal meats are “acceptable” to eat (cow and chicken meat, for example) and which are not (“pets” such as cats).

 “People regularly hold ethical values that contradict each other and employ moral double standards,” the study reads.
 It highlights that despite widespread appreciation for pets, concern for wild animals, and contributions to animal welfare charities, “many people also accept great harm to some animals.
 For example, people readily justify cruel treatment that often happens in factory farming,” the study says.